petershin/liferay-learn/docs/dxp/latest/en/users-and-permissions/connecting-to-a-user-directory/configuring-user-import-and-export.md

 **Test LDAP Groups:** Click the *Test LDAP Groups* button to display a list of the groups returned by your search filter.

+!!! important
+    While syncing LDAP groups, only the ones missing from Liferay are added based on the membership data retrieved from the LDAP server.
+You must manually delete groups in Liferay even if you've removed all the members.
+When you rename a group on the LDAP server, Liferay creates a new group and transfers the users' membership to it.
+It also removes users from the group with the old name.

 ## Export

 This section contains settings for exporting Liferay user data to LDAP.